bigmlcom/bigmler/docs/index.rst

 --ids LIST_OF_IDS           Comma separated list of ids to be deleted --from-file FILE_OF_IDS     Path to a file containing the resources' ids to be
                             deleted
---all-tag TAG               Retrieves resources that were tagged with tag to be
+--all-tag TAG               Retrieves resources that were tagged with tag to
-                            deleted
+                            delete them
---source-tag TAG            Retrieves sources that were tagged with tag to be
+--source-tag TAG            Retrieves sources that were tagged with tag to
-                            deleted
+                            delete them
---dataset-tag TAG           Retrieves datasets that were tagged with tag to be
+--dataset-tag TAG           Retrieves datasets that were tagged with tag to
-                            deleted
+                            delete them
---model-tag TAG             Retrieves models that were tagged with tag to be
+--model-tag TAG             Retrieves models that were tagged with tag to
-                            deleted
+                            delete them
 --prediction-tag TAG        Retrieves predictions that were tagged with tag to
-                            be deleted
+                            delete them
 --evaluation-tag TAG        Retrieves evaluations that were tagged with tag to
-                            be deleted
+                            delete them
 --ensemble-tag TAG          Retrieves ensembles that were tagged with tag to
-                            be deleted
+                            delete them
 --batch-prediction-tag TAG  Retrieves batch predictions that were tagged with
-                            tag to be deleted --cluster-tag TAG           Retrieves clusters that were tagged with tag to be deleted --centroid-tag TAG          Retrieves centroids that were tagged with tag to be deleted --batch-centroid-tag TAG    Retrieves batch centroids that were tagged with tag to be deleted --older-than DATE           Retrieves resources created before the specified date.
+                            tag to delete them --cluster-tag TAG           Retrieves clusters that were tagged with tag to delete them --centroid-tag TAG          Retrieves centroids that were tagged with tag to delete them --batch-centroid-tag TAG    Retrieves batch centroids that were tagged with tag to delete them --older-than DATE           Retrieves resources created before the specified date.
 Date can be any YYYY-MM-DD string, an integer meaning the number of days before the